bentlema/puppet-tutorial-pe/tutorial/vbox/01-Provision-Training-VMs.md

 We've used a custom base box that already has some things we need (packages, config, etc.)
-This custom base box already has entries in `/etc/hosts` that we want/need (since we will rely on /etc/hosts to resolve names without our training environment.)
+This custom base box already has entries in `/etc/hosts` that we want/need (since we will rely on /etc/hosts to resolve names within our training environment.)

 Each VM should have the following contnets in their `/etc/hosts` file: